 Family and caregivers must closely watch patients who take Oleptro extended-release tablets.
 It is important to keep in close contact with the patient's doctor.
 Tell the doctor right away if the patient has symptoms like worsened depression, suicidal thoughts, or changes in behavior.
 Discuss any questions with the patient's doctor.

-Oleptro extended-release tablets is not approved for use in children.
+Oleptro extended-release tablets are not approved for use in children.
 Talk with the doctor.

 Treating depression.
 It may also be used for other conditions as determined by your doctor.

-Oleptro extended-release tablets is an antidepressant.
+Oleptro extended-release tablets are an antidepressant.
 It is thought to increase the activity of one of the brain chemicals (serotonin), which helps elevate mood.

 Do NOT use Oleptro extended-release tablets if: